MoserMichael/my-notes/dev-gotchas.md

 In a way kubernetes is our generations jcl (job control language on ibm mainframes) ; There is a remote similarity in how we are writing descriptors for tasks and then submit it for execution and wait till the mainframe/kubernetes cluster has considered our specification. (suddenly feeling old because of this comparison ...)

+update: changed the script, now it scans the deployment once per second for changes, new pods are logged too.

 ---19/07/21 03:25:02----------------------

 Another well known rake: a client library that does it's own caching is used in an implementation of a service that runs in multiple instances.